Ben-G/Website/content/post/25-Bridging-Existentials-Generics-Swift-2.md

 }
 {{< /highlight >}}

-Some potential, future improvements to Swift could make this possible, but for now we cannot dynamically refer to the type of the existential (`object.Self`) and use it as a generic type parameter.
+Some potential, future improvements to Swift could make this possible, but for now we cannot dynamically refer to the type of the existential (`element.Self`) and use it as a generic type parameter.

 ## The Workaround